 “Hollywood in Toto is a terrific site.
 It’s really well written.
 It’s really exciting and it’s from the right point of view…”

-I’m Christian Toto, an award-winning journalist, film critic and podcaster.
+I’m Christian Toto, an award-winning journalist, film critic and podcaster with more than 20 years experience covering Hollywood.
 And I love movies.
 What I don’t love is how both Hollywood and the media can’t stop trashing people just like me:

 I’ve worked in media long enough to know the vast majority of entertainment coverage leans to the left.
 And it’s getting even more imbalanced.
-That’s why I created Hollywood in Toto – to provide some much needed balance and give fellow conservatives a place where they can get the latest news without insults.
+That’s why I created Hollywood in Toto – to provide balance and give fellow conservatives a place where they can discover the latest news and reviews without insults.